PreventX 2026: Stories for Change

 Online Workshops at PreventX 2026

-Workshops will be held online, for half a day, on Thursday 26 and Friday 27 March, following the in-person event.
+Workshops will be held online, for half a day on Thursday 26 March, following the in-person event.

-Across Thursday 26 and Friday 27 March, we are excited to bring PreventX 2026 participants three dynamic online workshops designed to help you translate the conference’s key themes into practical tools and strategies.
+On Thursday 26 March, we are excited to bring PreventX 2026 participants three dynamic online workshops designed to help you translate the conference’s key themes into practical tools and strategies.
 These sessions are interactive, practice-based and deeply connected to our theme: Stories for Change.
 Spaces are limited!

 • Workshop tickets are sold separately to complement your in-person or livestream tickets.